-How you can help better your organization's mental health support system
+How you can help your organization's mental health support system

 When your employees are spending 40-plus hours in the workplace, there’s not a lot of extra time to deal with inter-office conflicts or sort through personal issues.
 Offering purposeful resources within your workplace ensures your employees feel supported.

-Start by increasing awareness.You can provide education and resources from national organizations like American Psychiatric Association External Site, the Depression and Bipolar Support Alliance External Site, Mental Health America External Site, and the National Alliance on Mental Illness.
+Start by increasing awareness about mental health topics.You can provide education and resources from national organizations like American Psychiatric Association External Site, the Depression and Bipolar Support Alliance External Site, Mental Health America External Site, and the National Alliance on Mental Illness.
 External Site

-Offer training.Regardless of employee status in the company, everyone should have access to training to properly cope or help coworkers struggling with various mental health issues at work.
+Offer training for all employees.Regardless of employee status in the company, everyone should have access to training to properly cope or help coworkers struggling with various mental health issues at work.

 Encourage work-life balance.If employees have medical appointments, want to avoid major traffic in a long commute, or be cautious with poor weather conditions — consider offering work-from-home or flexible hours.
 Having options in place may help prevent burnout.